Skip to main content

 Learn more about the collective bargaining process.

-How are we affected by Bill 124?
+Are we affected by Bill 124?

-The legislation limits public sector workers’ compensation increases to a maximum of one per cent a year for three years—including for unionized workers as their contracts expire.
+Bill 124 was Ontario's unconstitutional wage-restraint legislation, which limited public sector workers’ compensation increases to a maximum of one per cent a year for three years—including for unionized workers as their contracts expire.

-Learn more about Bill 124 and how it affects us.
+Learn more about Bill 124.

 Learn more